jstriaukas/dynquant/README.md

 # dynquant
-Dynamic quantile models for systemic risk modelling.
+Pacakge dynquant contains dynamic quantile models for systemic risk modelling (or in general dynamic quantile modeling).
 Implementation contains the following models:

 1. CAViaR (different specifications), see [1].
 2. MVMQCAViaR, see [3].